ripred/reddit/README.md

   For automated testing, set the environment variable `TEST_NONINTERACTIVE=1` to simulate an automatic "y" response during code format checks.

 - **ANSI Color Output:**
-  The tool's output is colorized using ANSI escape sequences for improved readability in the terminal.
+  The tool’s output is colorized using ANSI escape sequences for improved readability in the terminal.

+- **Deprecated Legacy Version:**
+  The legacy version of the utility (`reddit_cache.py`) still works but is now deprecated.
+We recommend using the new version (`reddit_cache_v2.py`), which provides a more robust and feature-rich experience by leveraging PRAW for authenticated API calls.

 - **Feedback and Contributions:**
-  Please test the utility with your subreddits and let us know if you encounter any issues or have suggestions for new features.
-Your feedback is welcome!
+  Please test the utility on your subreddits and let us know if you encounter any issues or have suggestions for additional features.
+Your feedback is highly appreciated!